i-Learn-SKOS/conceptschemes/input/onderwijsdoelen/READMETOO.md

 The derived files are used later as the input for the RML mapper, who'll create a concept scheme from it.

 Note: these steps are also valid for the extra input files found in the subdirectory `ilearnextra`, added later.
+Detailed info about these extra input files in [ilearnextra/READMETOO2.md](ilearnextra/READMETOO2.md).

 # Step 1: Create helper files
 ## Goal